Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Numerical Experiments

 \subsection{Nonlinear Diffusion--Reaction}

 \paragraph{Problem Setup} We consider the following nonlinear diffusion--reaction equation

 where $\partial\Omega$ is the boundary of the unit square domain, the source term $f$ consists of four Gaussian bumps, and the input to the PDE solution operator is the log-diffusivity field.
 The input distribution has a covariance of $\cC_\cX = (10\cI/3 - \Delta/30)^{-2}$.
-The input and output spaces are discretized using linear triangular finite elements with $63$ cells in each direction, and we use the Sobolev norm on $H^1((0,1)^2)$ for the output space $\cY$.
-We use a $64\times 64$ high-fidelity grid for the FNOs and DIFNOs.
+The input and output spaces are discretized using linear triangular finite elements with $64$ cells in each direction, and we use the $L^2((0,1)^2)$ norm for the output space $\cY$.
+We use a $65\times 65$ high-fidelity grid for the FNOs and DIFNOs.
 For the reduced-basis DIFNOs, we use $r_{\cX_{\delta}}=r_{\cY} = 289$.
-For the mixed-resolution DIFNOs, we use a $16 \times 16$ low-fidelity grid and set $\Lambda_M$ the same as low-fidelity grid.
+For mixed-resolution DIFNOs, we use a low-fidelity grid $17 \times 17$ and set $\Lambda_M$ to $33 \times 33$.
 The source term, a sample of the log-diffusivity field, and the PDE solution at the sample are visualized in \Cref{fig:poisson_source_term}.

 \paragraph{Training Results} We train FNOs, reduced-basis DIFNOs, and mixed-resolution DIFNOs at varying training sample sizes, and their testing results are shown in \Cref{fig:poisson_train}.
 These results demonstrate that DIFNOs achieve substantial improvements in predicting both PDE solutions and Fr\'echet derivatives.
 The reduced-basis DIFNOs with two linear dimension reduction methods, i.e., (i) KLE input reduction and POD output reduction, and (ii) DIS input and output reduction, perform similarly, and both outperform the mixed-resolution DIFNOs.
-On the other hand, the mixed-resolution training is much faster as the derivative loss is computed on a low-resolution grid.
+On the other hand, the mixed-resolution training is much faster as the derivative loss is computed on a lower-resolution grid.